 Scandinavia’s Easter traditions

 Scandinavia’s Easter traditions are very reminiscent of Halloween.
 Children dress up as Easter witches with colorful headscarves and long dresses.
 They go from house-to-house trading paintings and drawings in exchange for candy.
-If you spend Easter in Scandanavia, a stay in one of our incredible, secluded rentals, such as this vacation rental near Kiruna, Sweden, perfectly placed to see the Northern Lights, will make this a vacation that’ll live long in the memory.
+If you spend Easter in Scandanavia, a stay in one of our incredible, secluded rentals, such as this vacation rental near Kiruna, Sweden, perfectly placed to see the Northern Lights, or a stay in the charming Dalarna will make this a vacation that’ll live long in the memory.

 Russian Easter Food